 - I Used to be one of the World’s Biggest Jackasses

 Studies have shown: moderate and regular physical exercise is a formidable tool to fight stress If possible, include a team sport among your exercise, such as football, or a sport that two people can play, such as tennis, because camaraderie and bonds of friendship can also help to combat stress.

-While many may consider it esoteric, meditation is recognised as a fabulous vector against stress.
-Scientific studies carried out in several research centres have all led to conclusive results.
+While many may consider it esoteric, meditation is recognized as a fabulous vector against stress.
+Scientific studies carried out in several research centers have all led to conclusive results.
 In his book, The Art of Meditation, Matthieu Ricard attributes his joyful and positive vision of life to regular meditation.

 3. Good friendships

 It is important to have good friends around us to combat stress.
 Choose people who support your projects and with whom you can share moments of joy.
 At the same time, move away from those who are hostile to your decisions as they will be a source of stress.

 What is full consciousness?
 It is a Buddhism practice.
 It is the act of living in the present moment and the observation of our thoughts.
 Many of us do not realize it, but our thinking is very often the main cause of our stress levels.
 It is easier to get caught up in something and lose perspective over something that is not worth it.
 Practicing full consciousness helps us observe our thoughts and turn them into a more productive direction.

 Nowadays, yoga is very popular across the world and has long been recognized as a physical activity that can help to combat stress and offers very convincing results.
 Thanks to its meditative nature, yoga requires you to be relaxed and naturally leads to introspection as well as to the development of a bond between the brain and the body.